-It’s been two decades since BMW launched the beautiful retro-modern Z8 roadster.
+It’s been two decades since the beautiful retro-modern BMW Z8 roadster was introduced to the world.
 Those with a long memory may recall that the car didn’t enjoy an entirely positive reception when it was revealed.
 It took a time to get car enthusiasts, well, enthusiastic, but now the Z8 is seriously sought after, commanding prices considerably higher than its original showroom price.
 All the more reason to reminisce about the car’s debut at the turn of the century.

 Strictly speaking, the Z8 made its first appearance in 1999, driven by a certain Mr. Bond in The World is Not Enough.
 It enjoyed approximately 14 minutes of screen time before being cut in half by a helicopter.

 The press and public didn’t get behind the wheel until February 2000, and I was fortunate enough to be amongst them.

 At the California-based launch of theBMW Z8, chief designer Henrik Fisker explained how his team wanted to pay homage to the iconic BMW 507 but not create something shamelessly retrospective.
 This was a running theme at the BMW Group, as demonstrated by the reborn Mini a year later.